 The Plan has defined an outer limit on Plan benefits that applies whether a Covered Person chooses to receive services from an In-Network Provider or an Out-of-Network Provider.
 This overall limit on the amount of Plan benefits available under the Plan is defined in this Plan Document description as the "Plan Allowance," and may also be referred to from time to time as the "Allowable Charge" or "Allowance" under the Plan.
 Benefits under the Plan will always be limited by the Plan Allowance that the Plan has adopted, as further defined in this section.
+Please note that the Plan does not pay either billed charges (unless they happen to be less than the Plan Allowance), nor based on the "usual, customary and reasonable" charges that all or a subset of health care providers may routinely or regularly charge for the same or similar services; the Plan has made an intentional decision not to pay Plan benefits based on such criteria, but, instead, to utilize the Plan Allowance as described and defined herein.
 This means that regardless of how much a health care Provider may bill for any service, drug, medical device, equipment or supplies, the benefits under the Plan will be limited to the Plan Allowance, as established in this section.
 The Plan Allowance may be established in the following ways: